 Family Health Benefit Drug Program

-The Family Health Benefit Drug Program supports low-income families by covering the cost of approved prescription medications for children under the age of 18, or under the age of 25 if a child is a registered full time student.
+The Family Health Benefit Drug Program supports low-income families by covering the cost of approved prescription medications for children under the age of 19, or aged 19 to under the age of 25 if a child is a registered full time student.

 Financial Assistance Drug Program

 The Financial Assistance Drug Program covers the cost of approved prescription and non-prescription medications for clients receiving Social Assistance.

 Generic Drug Program

 The Prince Edward Island Generic Drug Program is for Islanders under the age of 65 who do not have insurance.
 The program is designed to limit out-of-pocket costs for eligible generic prescription drugs to a maximum cost of $19.95.

 The Growth Hormone Drug Program covers the cost of approved growth hormone supplements for approved clients.

 Hepatitis Drug Program

 The Hepatitis Drug Program covers the cost of approved medications for approved individuals diagnosed with hepatitis, or in close contact to someone who has hepatitis.